Start Stitching for Beginners - Florentine Christmas Bauble

 This workshop will be conducted over Two Saturday afternoons in October and November 2023

 Florentine Canvas Work is a kind of embroidery exemplified in the upholstery of a set of 17th-century Italian chairs at the Bargello Museum in Florence and practiced from the 17th century until modern times.
 It consists of flat vertical stitches laid parallel with the canvas weave rather than crossing the intersections diagonally as in most canvas stitches.
 These stitches, in gradating tones of the same colour or in contrasting colours, are arranged in a wavy zigzag pattern.
 The characteristic stitch is variously called Florentine, cushion, or, in allusion to the flamelike gradation of colour, flame stitch; its 17th-century name was Hungarian stitch.
 (Ref: Encyclopedia Brittanica)

 We have modernised these designs over time, changing colours and fabrics and inventing new designs.
 Today we will give you a taste of how the pattern develops producing a small Christmas decoration to hang on your tree.
-We will show you how to make a twisted cord as well, and the finished piece will be decorated by little Christmas charms.
+We will show you how to finish this piece, which will be decorated by little Christmas charms.

 21st March 2023

 Saturday 21st October and Saturday 18th November 2023

 Tutor: Rita Petters

 Class Fees: $90.00, includes Kit and 5 hours of tuition

 All items required for each mini course will be provided in a boxed kit.

 This will include: